-Note: It is not a ”crypto license”, but a ”notification”.
+Note: It is not a ”crypto license”, but a ”registration requirement”.

 Exchanges are all virtual currency trading companies, brokerages and intermediaries that buy- and/or sell cryptocurrency to clients.
-Such as Bitstamp, Kraken and other similar exchanges.
+Such as Bitstamp, Kraken, Bitonic and other similar exchanges.

-What would the regulations change for the onboarding process?
+What do the regulation mean for the practical onboarding process?

 Wallet custodians and virtual currency trading companies need to identify their clients and manage the risk of money laundering by monitoring and reporting suspicious transactions.

 The client identification process will be comparable to what some regulated Western crypto exchanges currently already ask from their clients, a copy of passport, a passport selfie, a proof of address, some declarations or proof as to the source of your income, and to declare what type of transactions you will have and for what reason.
 Depending on the limits you want to unlock.
 A practical guideline for this can be crafted.